 This page is intended to provide a quick checklist to make sure you've remembered the key things that need to be taken care of when you are teaching a class to both an in-person or online audience.

 Set up your online meeting for students who will be connecting to your class online.
-If you plan on meeting on Zoom, use the Blackboard Zoom integration to set up your sessions directly from within your course (instructions for using Zoom in Blackboard can be found here).
+If you plan on meeting on Zoom, use the Blackboard Zoom integration to set up your sessions directly from within your course (the Center for Teaching Learning has created instructions for using Zoom in Blackboard).
 If you plan on recording your Zoom session, make sure you select the settings so that the meetings are recorded automatically in the cloud.
-Collaborate sessions should also be set up directly from your course within Blackboard (see more on creating Collaborate sessions here).
+Collaborate sessions should also be set up directly from your course within Blackboard (see the Center for Teaching and Learning's instructions for on creating Collaborate sessions).

 Communicate to your students how they should access your online sessions, so any students who need to attend virtually will know where to go at class time.